-Clarksville, TN – Picture this: Dr. Benjamin Storm is 52, a college professor just fired as head of the prestigious Sterling Weather Research Center by the Dean who believes research is a waste of time and money.
+Clarksville, TN – A college professor named Dr. Benjamin Storm is 52 and just got fired as head of the prestigious Sterling Weather Research Center by the Dean who believes research is a waste of time and money.
 Dr. Storm’s wife of 23 years has just left him for another woman.
 He’s depressed, can’t eat, and can’t sleep.

 A brilliant scientist, Ben Storm is hanging on to his teaching job by a thread because of students like Henry Crow who does minimal work in Ben’s weather class but expects to get excellent grades and pass the class because his father is on the board of the university. «Read the rest of this article»

 Clarksville, TN – Wildflower Folklore by Laura C. Martin is a book I recently found at a library book sale.
 It has extensive information about many plants that Southerners have been familiar with for generations.

 For instance, kudzu was first introduced to the United States through the Japanese Pavilion during the Philadelphia Centennial Exposition in 1876.
 The Japanese used kudzu for food, medicine, and as a forage plant.
 Their intensive land-use practices kept it under control in their country, but we Southerners let it get out of control.